 General health and safety check of buildings

-Aside from preparing the building for protecting those using them from COVID-19, standard health and safety checks will be needed, especially for buildings that have been closed or for buildings that you did not previously use.
+Standard health and safety checks will be needed, especially for buildings that have been closed or for buildings that you did not previously use.

 Infection prevention and control